The atomic clocks of the Greenwich Time Service

 The path of the Earth's Pole 1964–1969.
 From National Bureau of Standards Monograph 140 (1974)

 Meanwhile, other developments had being going on.
 In his Reports to the Board of Visitors, the Astronomer Royal recorded that at the Royal Observatory, the astronomical observations of time had been corrected for the effects of polar variation since 1948 , and for the seasonal fluctuation since October 1949 , thus providing a quasi - smooth time system which was given the name of "Provisional Uniform Time" (PUT).
-The first time these was mentioned in preamble to the Time Service section of the volumes of Greenwich Observations, does not appear to have occurred however until the volume for 1951.
+The first time this was mentioned in the Time Service section of the volumes of Greenwich Observations, appears to have been in the volume for 1951.
 By 1955 the BIH found that four independent systems or correction had come into use among participating observatories.
 From the start of 1956, UT (Greenwich mean solar time calculated from the observed sidereal times of transit of a number of stars across the instantaneous meridian of the observer) became known as UT0 and UT1 and UT2 were introduced, UT1 being UT0 corrected for polar motion; and UT2 being UT1 corrected for extrapolated seasonal variation.

 Meanwhile, back in 1955, at the National Physical Laboratory in London, the world's first operational caesium frequency standard had set a new standard in timekeeping; proving more stable than the quartz clocks which had been developed in the 1930s and 40s.
 More importantly, it proved to be a more stable timekeeper than the Earth.
 Atomic time also had an important practical advantage over ephemeris time, in that it was easily obtainable for comparative purposes.
 As a result, a new definition for the second was drawn up whose value was equal to the observationally determined value of the ephemeris second.